thedges/PSRadarChart/README.md

 | <b>Filter Clause</b> | A SOQL filter clause to filter out child records.
 For example if your child reocrd had a Type__c field, you could have filter clause value of "Type__c = 'Home Visit' which would only show home visit assessments. |
 | <b>Order By Clause</b> | A SOQL order by clause to order the child records in specific order.
 By default, they will be shown chronologically by CreatedDate field. |

 Here are the parameters to create for the **PSRadarConfigField** child object.
+Create a record for each numeric parameter in the child object that you want to show in the radar chart.

 | Parameter | Description |
 |-----------|-------------|